dpurgin/osk/README.md

 # osk

 Osk is a flexible and customizable on-screen keyboard for Windows supporting Unicode input and dynamic layout switching.
-It is designed to be used primarily on self-service terminals or other environments where only limited keyboard input is allowed.
+It is designed to be used primarily on self-service terminals or in any other environment where only limited keyboard input is allowed.
 Osk simulates keystrokes using [SendInput](http://msdn.microsoft.com/en-us/library/windows/desktop/ms646310%28v=vs.85%29.aspx) call.

 ## Build Requirements
+ - Jansson (referenced in repository)
  - Qt 4.8
  - Windows SDK 7
  - Microsoft Visual C++ 2010 Express